-DFE: Working Together To Improve Attendance 2022.
+DFE: Working Together To Improve Attendance August 2024.

-From September 2022 the DFE: Working Together to Improve Attendance paper will replace all previous guidance on school attendance except for statutory guidance for parental responsibility measures.
-The Secretary of State has committed to it becoming statutory when parliamentary time allows (this will be no sooner than September 2023).
+From September 2024 the DFE: Working Together to Improve Attendance paper will replace all previous guidance on school attendance except for statutory guidance for parental responsibility measures.

-The table below identifies how the 5 Foundations of Effective Attendance Practice will underpin the DFE 2022 paper.
+The table below identifies how the 5 Foundations of Effective Attendance Practice will underpin the DFE 2024 paper.

-DFE Summary of Expectations Foundation 1 Whole School Thinking Culture & Climate Foundation 2 Supportine Policies, Systems and Processes Foundation 3 Professional Learning Staff Development Foundation 4 Implement Trapeted Programmes And Intervention Foundation 5 Connect Appropriately With Approaches To Behaviour Management Develop a whole-school culture that promotes the benefits of high attendance. \bigcirc igotimes \bigcirc \bigcirc \bigcirc Have a school attendance policy ⊗ Have day-to-day processes to follow up absence \bigcirc ⊗ ⊗ Monitor and analyse data to identify those that need support ⊗ ⊗ ⊗ Engage with families, understand barriers to attendance and work together to remove them ⊗ ⊗ Provide additional support for pupils with medical conditions or SEND Ø ⊗ Ø Share information and work collaboratively with others \bigcirc \bigcirc \bigcirc \bigcirc A new focus on persistent and severe absence ⊗ ⊗ \otimes $ \emptyset $ Find out what the DFE expects from other stakeholders ⊗ ⊗ ⊗
+DFE Summary of Expectations Foundation 1 Whole School Thinking Culture & Climate Foundation 2 Supportive Policies, Systems and Processes Foundation 3 Professional Learning Staff Development Foundation 4 Implement Trapeted Programmes And Intervention Foundation 5 Connect Appropriately With Approaches To Behaviour Management Develop a whole-school culture that promotes the benefits of high attendance. \bigcirc \bigotimes \bigcirc \odot Have a school attendance policy igotimes Have day-to-day processes to follow up absence \odot \odot \odot Monitor and analyse data to identify those that need support igotimes ⊗ ⊗ Engage with families, understand barriers to attendance and work together to remove them ⊗ ⊗ ⊗ Provide additional support for pupils with medical conditions or SEND ⊗ ⊗ Ø Share information and work collaboratively with others ⊗ \odot \odot \bigcirc A new focus on persistent and severe absence ⊗ ⊗ ⊗ Ø Find out what the DFE expects from other stakeholders ⊗ ⊗ ⊗